BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The 8th operation simulates a traversal through the DAG.
 [The Core](sec35) section highlights very important points about the DAG in case of the SAA.
 Firstly, the depth of the DAG is too small (i.e. a finite number like ten).
-Second, the DAG is single-threaded as it does not allow cycled nodes and deleting nodes with descendants.
+Second, the DAG is single-threaded as it does not allow the formation of the cycled nodes and the removal of the nodes with descendants.
 Hence, the DAG traversal involves a loop within a highly small range and performs a simple operation.
 The 8th operation is an update which means that the state of the descendants of the updated element must be re-inspected.
 The ith cycle of the loop contains the following operations: